 Garmin just announced a collaboration with Pokémon Sleep for World Sleep Day 2026, bringing official watch faces that change based on your Body Battery levels.
-It’s a great integration, but my Garmin Forerunner 245 Music isn’t on the supported device list.
+It’s a fun collab, but my Garmin Forerunner 245 Music isn’t on the supported device list.
 So a few weeks before the official release, I decided to build my own with Claude Code.

-It’s an easy enough side-project, something to finish up in an afternoon but I quickly realised the constraints of embedded hardware: a 64-color fixed palette, 96KB of memory, and a round 240x240 MIP display with no alpha blending.
-Had I known these beforehand, it might have gone even better.
+It’s an easy quickie, something to finish up in an afternoon but there are some constraints of the embedded hardware: a 64-color fixed palette, 96KB of memory, and the round 240x240 display is MIP (Memory-in-Pixel) with no support for alpha blending.

 Initial Prompt